| |

 Roasted Shrimp Cocktail

-I wanted something quick and easy to serve for dinner.
-I found some frozen shrimp and decided to finally try Ina Garten’s roasted shrimp cocktail.
+I wanted something quick and easy to serve for dinner so I decided to finally try Ina Garten’s roasted shrimp cocktail.
 I simply seasoned the shrimp with a drizzle of olive oil then some sea salt, freshly cracked pepper, and garlic powder, to taste.
 I roasted them for less than 10 minutes and served them with a sauce made from a combination of ketchup and wasabi horseradish that my sister Dana got me hooked on a few years ago.
 The shrimp were tender, delicious, and so tasty dipped in the sauce!
 This dish was a HUGE hit with the whole family and I will be making it again soon.

 How to Make Roasted Shrimp Cocktail

 Preheat the oven to 400 degrees.
-Line a baking sheet with tin foil then coat with cooking spray.
+Coat a baking sheet with cooking spray.

-Combine the ketchup and wasabi horseradish in a small dish then stir until well combined.
-Set aside.
+Make the sauce by combining the ketchup and wasabi horseradish in a small dish then stir until well combined.
+Set aside to allow flavors time to mingle.

 Roasted Shrimp Cocktail